Muhammad Burhan Hafez

 I am currently a Postdoctoral Research Associate in the Knowledge Technology Group at Universität Hamburg, working with Prof. Stefan Wermter.
 My research lies at the intersection of machine learning, robotics, and motor neuroscience, with a focus on robot motor learning.
 I investigate the role of the biological principles of self-organization and intrinsic motivation and the neurocognitive mechanisms of meta-decision making, strategy selection, and adaptive integration of model-based and model-free control in enabling robots to efficiently and continually acquire new skills.
 My research interests include:

 Announcements & News:

-Jul 2022 - New paper on cross-modal self-supervised robot learning was accepted to IROS 2022.
+Jul 2022 - New paper on cross-modal self-supervised robot learning accepted at IROS 2022.

-Jul 2021 - My paper titled "Behavior Self-Organization Supports Task Inference for Continual Robot Learning" was accepted to IROS 2021.
+Jul 2021 - My paper titled "Behavior Self-Organization Supports Task Inference for Continual Robot Learning" is accepted at IROS 2021.

-Apr 2021 - Our paper titled "Improving Model-Based Reinforcement Learning with Internal State Representations through Self-Supervision" was accepted to IJCNN 2021.
+Apr 2021 - Our paper titled "Improving Model-Based Reinforcement Learning with Internal State Representations through Self-Supervision" is accepted at IJCNN 2021.

-Nov 2020 - My article titled "Improving robot dual-system motor learning with intrinsically motivated meta-control and latent-space experience imagination" was published in Robotics and Autonomous Systems.
+Nov 2020 - My article titled "Improving robot dual-system motor learning with intrinsically motivated meta-control and latent-space experience imagination" has been published in Robotics and Autonomous Systems.